steveloughran/zero-rename-committer/README.md

-# zA Zero-Rename Committer: Object-storage as a destination for Apache Hadoop and Spark
+# A Zero-Rename Committer: Object-storage as a destination for Apache Hadoop and Spark

 This is a LaTeX formatted paper on the new S3A committers coming in Hadoop 3.1.